Jin-Baek/Human-microbiome.research/README.md

 **Build best quality control method on Metagenomic analysis**

-➡️Statistical proof & ML technic for extracting variables with batch effect and perform covariate adjustment
+➡️ Statistical proof & ML technic for extracting variables with batch effect and perform covariate adjustment

-➡️Establish the norm for outlier detection
+➡️ Establish the norm for outlier detection

-➡️Extracting key microbiome that affect each diseases
+➡️ Extracting key microbiome that affect each diseases

 ## Related paper review